AdobeDocs/workfront.en/help/enhanced-analytics/enhanced-analytics.md

   Trend views overview
   -->

-For in-depth training on `Enhanced analytics`, see [Enhanced analytics Learning Paths](https://one.workfront.com/s/enhanced-analytics-program).
+For in-depth training on Enhanced analytics, see [Enhanced analytics Learning Paths](https://one.workfront.com/s/enhanced-analytics-program).